look4pritam/AI-Applications/Problems/VisionLanguageModels/README.md

    - [(Sample image)](VLM/RestaurantInvoice.jpg)

 3. Design and develop a video analytics system to
-   - Find the gender
+   - Find the gender of the person
-   - Find the clothing colour
+   - Find the clothing colour of the person
    - [(Sample image)](Face/Sample.jpg)

 4. Design and develop a video analytics system to